Leo-Simpson/c-lasso/paper/paper.md

 ## Statistical problem formulations {#formulations}

-Depending on the type of data and the prior assumptions on data, the noise $\epsilon$, and the model parameters, `c-lasso` allows different estimation problem formulations.
+Depending on the type of and the prior assumptions on the data, the noise $\epsilon$, and the model parameters, `c-lasso` allows for different estimation problem formulations.
 More specifically, the package can solve the following four regression-type and two classification-type formulations: